 We suggest you visit your own doctor or local travel clinic who will have the most up-to-date travel advice, and be able to recommend any vaccinations prior to travel based on your medical history.

 Plugs are 3 pin UK.

 Wifi is available in all hotels as well as many coffee shops and restaurants.

-Kelters started as a senior reporter for the Irish News more than 20 years ago specialising in security, fair employment and the case of the Birmingham Six.
-Working for BBC Northern Ireland for the last 17 years, he has produced for its investigative strand and political unit and, for the last dozen years, has produced the evening news programme.
+Seamus Kelters started as a senior reporter for the Irish News more than 20 years ago specialising in security, fair employment and the case of the Birmingham Six.
+Working for BBC Northern Ireland for almost two decades, he produced for its investigative strand and political unit and, as well as the evening news programme.
 His programmes on the IRA’s ‘stand down’ order and the Omagh trial verdict won separate Irish Film and Television Awards.

 As a co-author of Lost Lives: The Stories of the Men, Women and Children who Died as a Result of the Northern Ireland Troubles, in 2001 he was awarded the Ewart-Biggs Memorial Prize for the promotion of peace and reconciliation in Ireland.
-He has addressed both the European and International Societies for Traumatic Stress Studies and, last year, a conference at the Nieman Foundation for Journalism at Harvard on the book.
+He addressed both the European and International Societies for Traumatic Stress Studies and a conference at the Nieman Foundation for Journalism at Harvard on the book.

 Everyone promised on the programme showed up; and everyone, without exception, was fascinating.
-Some of what I heard reinforced my thinking, some of what I heard challenged my beliefs, and some things were completely new or left field.
-HG
+Some of what I heard reinforced my thinking, some of what I heard challenged my beliefs, and some things were completely new or left field.”